prefix-dev/.github/profile/README.md

 At [`prefix.dev`](https://prefix.dev) we are commited to a great developer experience, fast and reproducible software environments and speedy software package management that gets you and your colleagues ready to develop right away!

-We are the behind the succesful [`mamba`](https://github.com/mamba-org) package manager.
+We are the people behind the succesful [`mamba`](https://github.com/mamba-org) package manager.
 Mamba handles packages for Python, C, C++, Fortran, Ruby and many more programming languages – at prefix.dev we are commited to expand that.

 Some key features: